BeIN Sports (Spanish TV channel): Bein Connect

 Mediapro operated beIN Connect in Spain, launched on 22 July 2015.

 In 2017, it launched an entertainment TV bouquet, including Fox, AXN, Fox Life, TNT, TCM, Historia, Comedy Central, National Geographic and Nickelodeon.
 It was the first OTT offer in Spain.

 After the closure of Bein Sports España, the entertainment bouquet disappeared in 2019.
 Gol remained available on the service until 10 March 2020 when beIN Connect España was definitively closed.

 Programming

-beIN Sports Spain features live and recorded events from the following leagues and competitions:
+beIN Sports Spain featured live and recorded events from the following leagues and competitions: